mgoellnitz/markdown-demo/README.md

 (The links above only point to the root repository at [GitLab][gitlab] and the main mirror.
-[Bitbucket][bitbucket] doesn't seem to have a stable link to the lastest issues and roadmap file.
+[Bitbucket][bitbucket] doesn't seem to have a stable link to the latest issues and roadmap file.
 There may be other mirrors of this repository to show how they interact with other services.)

 This project is meant to demonstrate, how the gap between the git approach to